 Important emergency response training involved with HAZWOPER training includes but is not limited to:

 OSHA does not endorse or approve any training program or trainers, as per their policy.
 For this reason, they do not outline how much hands-on training you need to receive.
 They only require that there is some kind of hands-on training component to HAZWOPER training prior to the required three-day field experience.
-To learn all the details check out our article Does OSHA Require Hands-On Training for the 40-Hour HAZWOPER Training.
+To learn all the details check out this article Does OSHA Require Hands-On Training for the 40-Hour HAZWOPER Training on our website.